G7 nations strike deal to tax big companies and squeeze havens

 U.S. Treasury Secretary Janet Yellen said the “significant, unprecedented commitment” would end what she called a race to the bottom on global taxation.

-The deal, which was years in the making, also promises to end national digital services taxes levied by Britain and other European countries which the United States said unfairly targeted U.S. technology giants.
+The deal, years in the making, also promises to end national digital services taxes levied by Britain and other European countries which the United States said unfairly targeted U.S. technology giants.

-However, the measures will first need to find broader agreement at a meeting of the G20 - which includes a number of emerging economies - due to take place next month in Venice.
+But the measures will first need to find broader support at a meeting of the G20 - which includes a number of emerging economies - due to take place next month in Venice.

 “It’s complicated and this is a first step,” Sunak said.

-Rich nations have struggled for years to agree a way to raise more revenue from large multinationals such as Google, Amazon and Facebook, which often book profits in jurisdictions where they pay little or no tax.

-U.S. President Joe Biden’s administration gave the stalled talks fresh impetus by proposing a minimum global corporation tax rate of 15%, above the level in countries such as Ireland but below the lowest level in the G7.
+Exactly which big companies will be covered, and how governments divide up tax revenue, is still to be agreed.

-Germany and France also welcomed the agreement, although French Finance Minister Bruno Le Maire said he would fight for a higher global minimum corporate tax rate than 15%, which he described as a “starting point”.
+Germany, France and Italy welcomed the tax agreement, although French Finance Minister Bruno Le Maire said he would fight for a higher global minimum corporate tax rate than 15%, which he described as a “starting point”.

-German finance minister Olaf Scholz said the deal was “bad news for tax havens around the world”.

-“Companies will no longer be in a position to dodge their tax obligations by booking their profits in the lowest-tax countries,” he added.
+Campaign groups such as international development charity Oxfam also said the minimum tax rate should be much higher.
+“They are setting the bar so low that companies can just step over it,” Oxfam’s head of inequality policy, Max Lawson, said.

-Irish finance minister Paschal Donohoe, whose country is potentially a big loser with its 12.5% tax rate, said any global deal also needed to take account of smaller nations.
+But Irish finance minister Paschal Donohoe, whose country is potentially affected because of its 12.5% tax rate, said any global deal also needed to take account of smaller nations.

 Sunak said the deal was a “huge prize” for taxpayers, but it was too soon to know how much money it would raise for Britain.